-Singapore is destined to become Asia’s top healthcare system, and its medical practise standards are among the best in the world.
+Singapore is destined to become Asia’s top healthcare system, and its medical practice standards are among the best in the world.
 Because of its exceptional results, it is respected by many other countries throughout the world.
-Basic care at government hospitals is significantly subsidised, and in some cases is even provided for free to Singaporeans.
+Basic care at government hospitals is significantly subsidized, and in some cases is even provided for free to Singaporeans.

 Singapore health infrastructure includes both public and private health institutions, both providing high quality medical care, but generally offering varying levels of service and comfort.
 Health, insurance and benefits vary greatly and usually rely on your status as migrants and your employer.
 Citizens and permanent residents of Singapore are entitled to government-subsidized health care services through a compulsory national savings programme, although foreigners who have other jobs receive health coverage either by means of their employers or through private purchases.
 Health insurance coverage are not compulsory for employers in Singapore.